 Section 504 of the Rehabilitation Act of 1973 requires districts to provide education and accommodations for any student who has an identified disability which substantially limits one or more major life activities, has a record of such an impairment, or is regarded as having such an impairment.
 A school-site committee of knowledgeable professionals shall meet to evaluate the student's eligibility under Section 504, and the student's parent/guardian shall be invited to participate on this committee.
 If the student is found to have a defined handicap that significantly interferes with their learning, they shall be eligible for reasonable accommodations under Section 504, and the school site committee shall develop a written accommodation plan for the student.
-This plan shall specify the accommodations which will be made in the regular education program in order to ensure the student a free and appropriate education; it shall also include a schedule for periodic review of the student's needs and indicate that his review may occur sooner at the request of the parent/guardian or school staff.
-If the committee determines that no accommodation is needed, the parent/quardian shall receive a record of the proceedings stating the basis for this decision.
+This plan shall specify the accommodations which will be made in the regular education program in order to ensure the student's needs and indicate that his review may occur sooner at the request of the parent/guardian or school staff.
+If the committee determines that no accommodation is needed, the parent/guardian shall also receive a copy of the proceedings stating the basis for this decision.
 Parents/guardians shall also receive a copy of the procedural safeguards guaranteed under the Code of Federal Regulations, Title 34, Part 104.